-It is proposed that the anchors and ground chain will be installed before the device and buoyed off for easy pick up.
-The synthetic mooring lines will either be installed the day before the platform load-out or on the day.
+The synthetic mooring lines, anchors and ground chain were installed before the RSP system and buoyed off for easy pick up.
 Mooring design guidance states that synthetic lines should only be left on the seabed for temporary phases due to the perceived risk of sediment ingress which can cause internal abrasion.
 In reality modern ropes are well protected.

-Prior to device installation and while the device is at quayside for maintenance, the mooring system will remain deployed and buoyed off to a surface buoy.
+Prior to device installation and while the device is at quayside for maintenance, the mooring system will remain deployed and buoyed off to a surface/marker buoy.